1stDayHack/lessons/README.md

-# lessons
+# Workshop Materials for 1stDayHack
-Materials for lessons and workshops
+Imma update this later.